Last updated: July 24, 2017

 We use various technologies, including Google Analytics, to manage iBiology and track use of the content we provide, including:

-Cookies provide a mechanism for us to understand how you use the site over time so that we can provide you the best user experience according to your expressed preferences.
-We do not sell this information to any third party, but may provide information to partners that assist us in updating, managing or maintaining our websites.
+We collect aggregated data about email click-through rates and video viewing through HTML cookies, Flash cookies, web beacons, and similar technologies; and demographics and other details that are provided to iBiology to help us customize the Website based on your preferences.
+Cookies provide a mechanism for us to understand how you use the Website over time so that we can provide you the best user experience according to your expressed preferences.
+We do not sell this information to any third party, but may provide information to partners that assist us in updating, managing or maintaining our Websites.

-We use your information for iBiology purposes and do not sell it to any third parties.
-Specific uses are defined below.
+We use the information gathered to improve the Website and do not sell it to any third parties.
+Further specific uses are outlined below.

 In addition to the uses identified above, we may use the information that we collect for any other purposes disclosed to you at the time we collect your information or pursuant to your consent.